Barefoot running: Health and medical implications

 Since the latter half of the 20th century, there has been scientific and medical interest in the benefits and harm involved in barefoot running.
 The 1970s, in particular, saw a resurgent interest in jogging in western countries and modern running shoes were developed and marketed.
 Since then, running shoes have been blamed for the increased incidence of running injuries and this has prompted some runners to go barefoot.
-However, the American Podiatric Medical Association has stated that there is not enough evidence to support such claims and has urged would-be barefoot runners to consult a podiatrist before doing so.
-The American Diabetes Association has urged diabetics and other people with reduced sensation in their feet not to run barefoot, citing an increased likelihood of foot injury.

 The structure of the human foot and lower leg is very efficient at absorbing the shock of landing and turning the energy of the fall into forward motion, through the springing action of the foot's natural arch.
 Scientists studying runners' foot motions have observed striking differences between habitually shod runners (wearing shoes) and barefoot runners.
 The foot of habitually shod runners typically lands with an initial heel strike, while the foot of a barefoot runner lands with a more springy step on the middle, or on the ball of the foot.
 In addition, the strike is shorter in duration and the step rate is higher.
 When looking at the muscle activity (electromyography), studies have shown a higher pre-activation of the plantar flexor muscles when running barefoot.
 Indeed, since muscles' role is to prepare the locomotor system for the contact with the ground, muscle activity before the strike depends on the expected impact.
 Forefoot strike, shorter step duration, higher rate and higher muscle pre-activation are techniques to reduce stress of repetitive high shocks.
 This avoids a very painful and heavy impact, equivalent to two to three times the body weight.